laude-noctis/crazy-gadget/README.md

 # Crazy-Gadget

-module 4 Assignment
+## Description
+This quiz was created through JavaScript to test your knowledge.
+During this multiple choice test, it keeps track of your score and if you answer wrong it will deduct 7 seconds from the time.

+## Credits
-Code I sourced out for help: https://www.youtube.com/watch?v=PBcqGxrr9g8&t=1032s
+A video I sourced out for help: https://www.youtube.com/watch?v=PBcqGxrr9g8&t=1032s JavaScript Lines 113-117, 119-13; TimeStamp for Video: 16:46 - 23:19;